This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- To prepare the brown butter, in a small skillet melt the butter over medium heat.
+- Prepare the brown butter: In a small skillet, melt the butter over medium heat.
 Bring the melted butter to a simmer.
 Continue to simmer until the bubbling subsides and tiny pieces of brown solids form, about 6-8 minutes.
-Set off the heat to cool.2 tbsp browned unsalted butter
+Set off the heat to cool.2 tbsp unsalted butter

-- In a large bowl, combine the flour, sugar, baking powder, baking soda, cardamom, and salt.
+- Mix the dry ingredients: In a large bowl, combine the flour, sugar, baking powder, baking soda, cardamom, and salt.
 Whisk to combine.1 ⅔ cups all-purpose flour, 2 tbsp granulated sugar, 1 ½ tsp baking powder, 1 tsp baking soda, 1 tsp ground cardamom, 1 tsp kosher salt

-- In a separate bowl, whisk the eggs, buttermilk, slightly cooled brown butter, and orange zest.2 large eggs, 1 ½ cups buttermilk, 2 tbsp browned unsalted butter, 1 tbsp orange zest
+- Mix the wet ingredients: In a separate bowl, whisk the eggs until smooth.
+Then, add the buttermilk, slightly cooled brown butter, and orange zest.2 large eggs, 1 ½ cups buttermilk, 1 tbsp orange zest, 2 tbsp unsalted butter

-- Pour the wet ingredients into the dry and whisk until just combined with a few lumps remaining.
-Set aside and prepare the rhubarb sauce.
+- Combine: Pour the wet ingredients into the dry and whisk until just combined, with a few lumps remaining.
+Set aside to let the batter rest for 5-10 minutes.
+Meanwhile, preheat a griddle over medium-low heat for 6 minutes.
+Once heated, melt 1 tbsp of butter.

 Video